-The fact that maternal mortality increased rapidly from 2001 to 2007 is not surprising given the major rise in mortality over this period.
+The fact that maternal mortality was increasing rapidly from 2001 to 2007 is not surprising given the major rise in mortality over this period.
 This is mostly due to HIV/AIDS and PTB, and to external causes, which continue to account for a large and constant proportion of all deaths (about 14%).

 Emerging diseases and conditions such as HIV/AIDS and external causes are changing mortality patterns to an extent never seen before.
 At a given level of mortality, regional model life tables provide a range of variations which is largely exceeded by emerging patterns such as those seen in South Africa.
-And this is reflected here in the abnormally high level of maternal mortality.
+And this is reflected here into the abnormally high level of maternal mortality.

-Furthermore, HIV/AIDS may be an underlying cause of maternal deaths, especially in the post-partum period.
-Numerous accounts of unexpected deaths during the few weeks following delivery have been reported among HIV-positive women in South Africa.
-A cohort study of HIV positive women and their children reported a very high post-partum death rate of 2265 per 100,000 in South Africa within 36 weeks of delivery [Chopra, 2008].
+Furthermore, HIV/AIDS may be an underlying cause of true maternal deaths, especially in the post-partum period.
+Numerous accounts of unexpected deaths during the few weeks following delivery have been reported among HIV positive women in South Africa.
+A cohort study of HIV positive women and their children reported a very high post-partum death rates of 2265 per 100,000 in South Africa within 36 weeks of delivery [personnal communication of Dr. Chopra, Medical Research Council, Rondebosh].

-HIV/AIDS is also changing the relationship of mortality differentials with socio-economic status.
+HIV/AIDS is also changing the relationship of mortality differentials with socioeconomic status.
 If the relationship with education remains as expected, the relationship with income or wealth is not monotonic: it reveals two modes, one for the very poor, and one for the middle income classes.
-This is probably due to the fact that the risk of sexually transmitted infections is due to a balance between sexual behavior (more partners associated with higher socio-economic status), and prevention (more care associated with higher socio-economic status).
-These relations deserve more investigation, and require more specific data than those provided by a census.
+This is probably due to the fact that the risk of sexually transmitted infections is due to a balance between sexual behavior (more partners associated with higher socio-economic status, and prevention (more care associated with higher socio-economic status).
+These relations deserve more investigation, impossible with census data.

-The lower risk of mortality associated with the maternal risk period is counter-intuitive.
+The lack of increased risk associated with the maternal period is counter-intuitive, and also deserves more research.
 Even if the result is a balance between genuine obstetric risks and differential attitudes and behaviors associated with pregnancy, our findings suggest that the selection for pregnancy is very high in South Africa.
-This point deserves more research.
-It could be in part associated with the lower fertility of HIV infected women, but is most likely due to differential behavior.
-Women who choose to have a baby must behave very differently from the others in order to have such a lower risk of dying.
+This also deserves more research.
+It could be in part associated with the lower fertility of HIV infected women, but most likely primarily due to differential behavior.
+Women who choose to have a baby must behave very differently from others to have such a lower risk of dying.